-- The trail starts by the entrance of the town of King’s Point at the Visitor Center in central Newfoundland, just 12 kilometers off the Trans-Canada Highway via Highway 391.
-The trail is located approximately 132 kilometers northeast of Deer Lake.
+- The trail starts by the entrance of the town of King’s Point at the Visitor Center in central Newfoundland, just 12 kilometres off the Trans-Canada Highway via Highway 391.
+The trail is located approximately 132 kilometres northeast of Deer Lake.

 - During business hours at the Visitor Center you can purchase drinks and snacks – as well as quilts and jam.

 - Before or after your hike, drive into town and eat at By the Sea Inn and Cafe.
 You can also spend the night.

 Other posts related to hiking in Newfoundland you might enjoy include:

 - Hiking the Skerwink Trail near Trinity, Newfoundland